Interactive Progress View

 Turning it on

-First install the optional tui extra (it pulls in the
+Install the optional tui extra (which pulls in

 pip install "docetl[tui]"